abpio/abp-commercial-docs/en/modules/database-tables.md

 ### CmsNewsletterRecords

-This table is used to store information about users who are registered for the newsletter, such as their email address.
+This table stores information about users that are registered for the newsletter, such as their email addresses.
 You can query the email addresses of users registered for the newsletter.

 ### CmsPolls

-This table stores information about polls created using the [CMS Kit Poll system](cms-kit/poll.md).
-Polls can be used to gather user feedback or opinions on a topic, and this table stores details such as poll question and vote count.
+This table stores information about the polls created using the [CMS Kit Poll system](cms-kit/poll.md).
+Polls can be used to gather user feedback or opinions on a topic, and this table stores details such as the poll question and vote count.

 ### CmsPollOptions